PGA Championship preview

 Darren Carroll

 2005 — Bad weather at New Jersey’s Baltusrol Golf Club forces a handful of players to come back on Monday to complete the championship.
-Yet the clubhouse leader at the end of Sunday, Tiger Woods, decided to fly home anyway, presumably believing one of the players finishing up on Monday would pass him.
-Sure enough, Phil Mickelson did.
+Yet the clubhouse leader at the end of Sunday, Tiger Woods, decided to fly home anyway, presumably believing the players still on the course who were in front of him on the leaderboard weren't going to fall back on Monday.
+Sure enough, Phil Mickelson didn't.

 2006 — Speaking of which, Tiger Woods claims the fourth of his four PGA Championship titles at Southern Hills.
 He’s paired on the final day with Luke Donald, who infamously decides to wear a red shirt despite knowing Woods’ color of choice for Sundays.
 By the second hole, Donald is regretting the decision.